 Paperwork Reduction Act

 We examined this rule under the Paperwork Reduction Act of 1995.
 OMB has approved the information collection requirements of the Migratory Bird Permits Program and assigned OMB control number 1018-0022, which expires November 30, 2010.
 This regulation change does not add to the approved information collection.
-Information from the collection is used to document take of raptors from the wild for use in falconry and to document transfers of raptors held for falconry between permittees.
+Information from the collection is used to document take of raptors from the wild for use in falconry and to document transfers of raptors held for Start Printed Page 36161falconry between permittees.
 A Federal agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.